-The origin of ramen is not clear, but most certainly it is a Japanese adaptation of Chinese wheat noodles, introduced in the late 19th century.
+The origin of ramen is not clear.
+Most certainly it’s a Japanese adaptation of Chinese wheat noodles, introduced in the late 19th century.
 The word ラーメン itself is written in katakana, meaning it was borrowed from a foreign language.
-Chinese restaurants began to line in the streets of Japan’s major port towns and then Japanese locals began to set up their own independent carts (屋台 – yatai) on the streets.
-This is probably when ramen’s soup became different from the Chinese version, making the Japanese one more specialized and adapted to the noodles’ flavor.
+Chinese restaurants began to line the streets of Japan’s major port towns.
+After that, Japanese locals began to set up their own independent carts (屋台 – yatai) on the streets.
+This is probably when ramen soup became different from the Chinese version, making the Japanese one more specialized and adapted to the noodles’ flavor.

 The word “ramen” has a controversial origin, with various theories:

 - One says it is the Japanese transcription of the Chinese la mian (拉麺), a type of soft wheat flour Chinese noodle.

 - Another theory attributed to the Chinese word lo mein (撈麵), which means to mix, referring to noodles mixed with the soup.

 Certainly, during the Shōwa period (1926 to 1989) ramen became very popular in Japan among people who preferred to have dinner outside their homes.
 Back in that time, eating ramen was a special occasion, a moment to distract from the daily routine.